 Naturally, I didn’t do this entirely on my own.
 I used the services from Elance (now Upwork).
 There are actually a number of people (and companies) on Elance that deal with license agreements and contracts, so it took very little work on my end to get this done.

 Other than that, nothing unusual happened.
 I must have spent a total of 1 to two hours of work the entire month on this site—answering a few customer emails and dealing with my CPA and my bookkeeper (which I will be writing a blog post about very soon, since tax season is coming up!).
 Most of my free time and energy, as you know, is geared toward the growth of the Smart Passive Income Blog, for now.

 December was yet again another awesome month for this blog.
 I’d like to thank each and every one of you for that.

-I successfully finished my eBook and was finally able to take the new blog design live.
-It was really nice to see a couple months of hard work finally materialize, especially with the kind comments and responses you have all made towards the new design and my eBook.
+I successfully finished my ebook and was finally able to take the new blog design live.
+It was really nice to see a couple months of hard work finally materialize, especially with the kind comments and responses you have all made toward the new design and my ebook.

 - To get me off my butt and actually finish it!
 (Which was one of my hacks for not giving up).